IBM/watsonx-code-assistant/README.md

 By default, watsonx Code Assistant uses the `granite-code:8b` model for both chat and code completion.
 If your environment has enough capacity, install the `granite-code:8b-base` model.

 To use a different model:
 1. Install the `granite-code:8b-base` model.
+See [Install the IBM Granite code model](#install-the-ibm-granite-code-model).
 1. In Visual Studio Code, open the extension settings for watsonx Code Assistant.
 1. In **Wca > Local: Code Gen Model**, enter `granite-code:8b-base`.